-After its first release in September 2009, the report was released quarterly until 2010 (March, June, and November 2010) and has been released semi-annually from 2011 onward (May and October 2011, June and October 2012, June and December 2013, and June and December 2014) (November 2014 report was the 12th report ).
+After its first release in September 2009, the report was released quarterly until 2010 and has been released semi-annually from 2011 onward.
 Meanwhile G-20 Summits repeatedly have requested in their declarations the continuation/reinforcement of this monitoring activity.